-Office and sundry of \$16,700 in the first quarter of 2023 is lower than the \$20,300 in the same quarter in 2022.
+Office and sundry of \$56,776 for the nine months ended September 30, 2023 is lower than the \$62,680 in the same period in 2022.
 Office and sundry include ancillary office support facilities for the Company's activities, and include insurance, office rent, telecommunications and software and systems support and licensing, most of which were reduced in 2022 as the Company reduced costs.
 Systems support continue to be needed in Mexico due to employee turnover issues.
 Premiums for directors and officers insurance have increased due to high insurance payouts in the insurance industry resulting in higher premium renewal rates for directors and officers coverage.
 Office and sundry and rent are generally more fixed than other functional expense categories.
-The Company vacated one of its shared office facilities in 2023 which would reduce costs.
+The Company vacated one of its shared office facilities in early 2023 which would reduce costs in subsequent periods including the current quarter of 2023.

-Regulatory expenses were \$24,000 in the first quarter of 2023 which was higher than the \$18,200 in the comparative quarter of 2022.
+Regulatory expenses were \$69,118 for the nine months ended September 30, 2023 which was lower than the \$80,945 in the comparative period of 2022.
 Regulatory expenses include ongoing regulatory compliance obligations and transfer agent services and tend to be similar for comparable periods.
 Higher market capitalization resulted in higher sustaining fees and also higher annual regulatory fees.
 In March 2022, the Company finalized its DTC eligibility for its shares in the USA to allow for greater liquidity.
 In the third and fourth quarters of 2022, regulatory fees were incurred for shareholder relations activities.
-In 2023, the Company proceeded with a proposed omnibus stock option plan, subject to shareholder and regulatory approvals.
+In 2023, the Company proceeded with a proposed omnibus stock option plan, which was approved at its shareholder meeting in June 2023.